 Exceptional Student teachers and assistants offer comprehensive programs and services to students with special learning needs.
 Program specialists and intervention teachers work with classroom teachers to provide systematically designed instruction.

-The Museum School of Avondale Estates offers a resource program for grades 2nd through 6th grades called Explorers².
-Students are first tested for Explorers² mid-first grade, but can be invited to enrichment groups based on their MAP scores prior to eligibility for Explorers².
-In 7th and 8th grade, students receive advanced content instruction through their language arts, math or humanities class.
+The Museum School of Avondale Estates offers a gifted resource program for 2nd through 6th grades called Explorers².
+In 7th and 8th grades, gifted-eligible students receive advanced content instruction through their language arts or math class.
+The Museum School screens students for gifted assessment each year following the guidelines of the Georgia Department of Education.
+The initial screening and assessments take place in first grade.
 Learn about Explorers² program eligibility

 English Language Learners